 Step 10A: Decide your Start and End time.
 If your bookings start and end the same time your facility does, then set these to be your business hours.
 If your events run a different time than business hours, then set the times they run only.

-Step 11A: Set what days your sub-schedule repeats on, if it is a one time schedule, we can disable the repeat feature by setting and end date.
+Step 11A: Set what days your sub-schedule repeats on, if it is a one-time schedule, we can disable the repeat feature by setting an end date.

 - If you need your schedule to be used on only a few days out of the week, you can set that up as well by changing the Recurrence pattern to Weekly.
 Then you need to select which days you want to use the schedule.
 (The schedule below will repeat only on weekdays)

 - You can repeat the methods above for Monthly and Yearly use.
-The same principals apply.
+The same principles apply.

 Make sure to save your work after you are done.